eburghar/envlt/README.md

 # envlt

-`envlt`, like [`env`](https://man7.org/linux/man-pages/man1/env.1.html), allows you to define environment variables and the execute into something else.
-By using simple expressions it allows to get values from a [vault server](https://www.vaultproject.io/) using a JWT Token as authentication.
+`envlt`, like [`env`](https://man7.org/linux/man-pages/man1/env.1.html), allows you to define environment variables and then execute into something else, but instead of static values, it uses using simple expressions to fetch secret from a [vault server](https://www.vaultproject.io/) using a JWT Token as authentication.

-It is useful in CI/CD environment, like [Gitlab](https://docs.gitlab.com/ee/ci/variables/) to securely access secrets inside your jobs and centralize the secrets management by using the short lived JWT token `CI_JOB_JWT` and get rid of all static secrets you normally define in Gitlab.
-For more complex cases involving services configuration, secret renewals, and restart of services, you will probably that [rconfd](https://github.com/eburghar/rconfd.git) is a better fit for the task.
+It is useful in CI/CD environment, like [Gitlab](https://docs.gitlab.com/ee/ci/variables/) to securely access secrets inside your jobs.
+It allows you to centralize secrets management by using the short lived JWT token `CI_JOB_JWT` and get rid of all static variables you normally define under Gitlab for that purpose.
+For more complex cases involving services configuration, secret renewals, and restart of services, you will probably find that [rconfd](https://github.com/eburghar/rconfd.git) is a better fit for the task.

 Also gitlab premium user can [define vault secrets](https://docs.gitlab.com/ee/ci/secrets/#use-vault-secrets-in-a-ci-job) directly in the project ci definition,